utkarshsingx/utkarshreads/content/posts/note-to-stranger.md

 > "The role of the artist is exactly the same as the role of the lover.
 If I love you, I have to make you conscious of the things you don’t see."

 So, take care of yourselves and read my thoughts.
-Let me know if you realate with them or don't if you're introvert like me, I'm okay if it helps in any manner.
-Just read them.
+Let me know if you realate with them, I'll be happy if it helps in any manner.
 Have a cheerful day!